Always approaching infinity

 Some of those roads became strange side trips.
 For instance, the Japanese are obsessive about toys, and lately there's been an explosion of new products.
 In addition to a glut of culture-specific figures, where Pro Hobby and Kobaru take top honors, N Scale has been invaded by gaming, amine and fantasy figures as well, thanks to the likes of Tomix, Sun-Star Stationery and Fujimoto.

 These and other emerging products present a challenge as to where one draws the line.
-Although I established some rules, I've broken them on occasion just to provide a glimpse into how deep and twisted the rabbit hole can get.
+Although I established some rules, I've broken them on occasion just to provide a glimpse into how deep and twisted the rabbit hole can get (have a look at the military and wargaming figures for some idea).
 Plus, the rate at which companies and product lines are bought, sold and terminated is accelerating.
 Not to mention the 3D printing revolution—this alone is sure to cause the database to expand continuously for years to come.
 It's all I can do to keep up.